Hime cut: History

 According to Professor Tomita of Yamano College of Aesthetics, the hime cut originated from the hairstyles of noblewomen in the Heian period in Japan.
-Noblewomen in the Heian period had their hair styled in the (垂髪, subekarashi) and amasogi styles.
+Noblewomen in the Heian period had their hair styled in the subekarashi and amasogi styles.
 When a woman reached the age of 16, the hair around her ears would be cut shorter than the rest of her hair in a ceremony called (鬢削ぎ, binsogi), resulting in short forelocks at the front and long hair at the back.
 In the Edo period, this ceremony was held on June 16 at the age of 16, and a woman's fiancé or her father or brother cut her hair.

-Though not known as the hime cut at the time, the name "hime cut" seems to have been retroactively applied in association with princesses of the Heian aristocracy, due to their depiction in media with the hairstyle.
+Although not known as the hime cut at the time, the name "hime cut" seems to have been retroactively applied in association with princesses of the Heian aristocracy, due to their depiction in media with the hairstyle.

-A 1970s idol, Megumi Asaoka, is known in Japan for popularizing the hime cut, which became her trademark.
+Megumi Asaoka, a 1970s idol, is known in Japan for having popularized the hime cut, which became her trademark.